inodee/threathunting-spl/hunt-queries/powershell_qualifiers.md

 ![image](https://user-images.githubusercontent.com/14159692/123107067-7cfb4b00-d439-11eb-89e2-701d320819f9.png)

 Here's a quick SPL to generate PowerShell one-liners as example.
-They are particularly useful to validade the obfuscation detection method.
-They are mainly coming from [here](https://www.helloitsliam.com/2018/03/21/obfuscating-powershell-commands/).
+Those are particularly useful to validade the obfuscation detection method.
+They are mainly coming from an article wrote by  Liam Cleary [here](https://www.helloitsliam.com/2018/03/21/obfuscating-powershell-commands/).

 ```
 | makeresults